 Now that you've configured your server to send AS2 messages to a trading partner, you might want to try sending messages now.

 JSCAPE MFT Server has a built-in feature that allows you to manually send AS2 messages.
 Let's try it out.
 Navigate to the AS2 Messages menu and then click the Send File button.

 Select the Trading Partner you created earlier and then browse to a file you want to upload.
 After selecting the file click OK.

 After a few seconds, you should see two new records on your AS2 Messages list.
 One for the outgoing AS2 transmission and another one for its corresponding AS2 MDN receipt.

 Let's zoom in on that a bit to see the details.
 So, you can see which one is outgoing and incoming, the corresponding message IDs, the filename of the uploaded file, and so on.

 Of course, while it's possible to send EDI messages manually, it's not the ideal way.
 In order to take full advantage of EDI, EDI messages must be sent automatically.
 We're going to show you how to do that on our next post, so stay tuned for it.

 In the meantime, why don't you try this out yourself?
-Download a free, fully-functional evaluation edition of JSCAPE MFT Server now.
+Download the free, fully-functional Starter Edition of JSCAPE MFT Server now.